JuliaSymbolics/SymbolicUtils.jl/page/interface.md

 This section is for Julia package developers who may want to use the `simplify` and rule rewriting system on their own expression types.

-If not directly using `@syms` and methods defined on symbols, **the easiest way to interface with SymbolicUtils  is to convert your symbolic types into SymbolicUtils' types, perform the desired rewrites, and convert back to the original types.**

-This may sound like a roundabout way of doing it, but it can be really fast.
-In our experements with using this package to impliment simplification for [ModelingToolkit.jl](https://mtk.sciml.ai/dev/) the conversion accounted for about 3% of the total time taken for `simplify`.
-This approach also means that you don't ahve to take for face value the assumptions and reservations of SymbolicUtils.

 ## Defining the interface

 SymbolicUtils matchers can match any Julia object that implements an interface to traverse it as a tree.